The Big Picture On a Good Real Estate ROI:

 Average Annual Return = Total Returns / Years Owned

 For example, say you invest in a passive real estate syndication with $10,000.
 It pays $400 in cash-on-cash returns over the first year, $500 in the second year, and $600 in the third year.
-At the end of three years, the sponsor sells the property and you get $13,000 back (your original $10,000 plus $3,000 in profits).
-You earned $4,500 in total returns over the course of three years, for an average annual return of 15%.
+At the end of three years, the sponsor sells the property, and you get $13,000 back (your original $10,000 plus $3,000 in profits).
+You earned $4,500 in total returns over three years for an average annual return of 15%.

 (article continues below)